OpenChargingCloud/ChargyWebApp/README.md

 If you need help with the Chargy Transparency Software or want to include your smarty energy meter or transparency data format, talk to [us](https://open.charging.cloud).

+This software is also available as [DesktopApp](https://github.com/OpenChargingCloud/ChargyDesktopApp).

+## Future

 The development of version **v1.5** already started and will focus on enhanced security concepts, more digital certificates and pricing information.

 ## Credits

 - <a href="https://github.com/sirhcel">Christian Meusel</a> for more BSM validations.

 ## Awards